liqs02/chat-wave/README.md

 ![diagram showing the structure of the services](.doc/functional-services.png) Services only accept and produce json.
 Each endpoint used by users are protected by csrf protection.
-The following profile disables this protection (however it is not recommended):
+The following profile disables this protection:
 ```yaml
 spring.profiles.active: csrf_disable
 ```